kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 [This simple FastAPI app](https://github.com/prrao87/pdf2image) is used to transform the PDF data of drugs into a series of PNG images[^4].
 The images are transformed to their base64-encoded string representations, which multimodal LLMs like `gpt-4o-mini` can interpret well.
-Because each page of the PDF is represented as a separate image, we can easily scale up this approach to handle PDFs with far more pages than what's shown in this blog post, and concurrently process each page to speed things up.
+Because each page of the PDF is represented as a separate image, we can easily scale up this approach to handle PDFs with far more pages than what's shown in this example, concurrently processing each page to speed things up.

 The text data (clinical notes) is left as is, because it's already in a clean text format that can read by an LLM.